In this guide

-Switching broadband providers can save money or upgrade your connection for faster speeds.
-And while it might seem daunting and disruptive, it’s actually a very simple process!
+Switching broadband providers can save money or let you get faster speeds...sometimes both!
+And while it might seem daunting and disruptive it’s actually a very simple process.

-We’ll answer your questions and explain everything you need to know about choosing a new provider to take advantage of the latest offers and save money on monthly bills.
+We’ll answer your questions and explain everything you need to know about choosing a new provider to take advantage of the latest offers and save money.

 Why should I switch broadband provider?

 There might be many reasons why you may wish to switch providers, including:

 - Poor customer service